Vyral/greg-mcdaniel/_drafts/what-do-you-need-to-know-about-forbearance.md

 {% include youtube.html %}

+<center><em>Miles Palacios joins me to discuss everything about forbearance.</em></center>

-Today I have an excellent guest joining me through video chat.
+<br>Today I have an excellent guest joining me through video chat.
 Miles Palacios from 1st Choice Mortgage is here to discuss everything forbearance: what it is, how you should use it, if you should use it, etc. He was my co-host for a while on our radio show and dropped knowledge bombs all the time, so I knew he would be a great person to bring back to examine this vital topic.

 To begin, **forbearance is a pause on your mortgage payments**; however, those payments are still due at the end of the forbearance period.
 For the full rundown, follow along in the video above.